blankaex/blog/_posts/2025-12-15-jantama-gacha.md

   </div>
 </div>

 The free-to-play way to roll gacha.
-Sometimes will be given out during events (usually require you to log in a lot or play a lot, for obvious reasons) and, if you're lucky, as an apology for server downtime and other drama.
+Sometimes will be given out during events (usually requires you to log in a lot or play a lot, for obvious reasons) and, if you're lucky, as compensation for server downtime and other drama.
 However the main way to obtain is by exchanging stardust (covered later).

 Can use these whenever you want as there's no benefit to saving them; the 10-roll bonus only applies for rolls made with jade.
 Usually preferable to wait for events to get limited-time characters, but depends which characters and effects you want.